Buttigieg vows federal help to fix collapsed section of Interstate 95 in Philadelphia

 The elevated southbound portion of I-95 will have to be demolished, as well as the northbound side, officials say.

-The driver of the tractor-trailer was feared dead, and the Pennsylvania State Police said a body was turned over to the Philadelphia medical examiner and coroner.
-However, the city medical examiner has yet to identify the remains and neither that office nor police are saying whether they believe the remains belonged to the driver.
+State police officials said the trucking company had contacted them about the accident and was cooperating, although they have declined to identify the company or say whether it was properly licensed for hauling gasoline.

-Authorities say the driver was headed northbound, navigating a curving off-ramp when the vehicle went out of control and landed on its side, rupturing the tank.
+Authorities say the driver was headed northbound on his way to deliver fuel to a convenience store a few miles (kilometers) away when the truck went down a curving off-ramp and out of control, landing on its side and rupturing the tank.

-PennDOT rated the span as in good condition earlier this year, with another inspection set for 2025.

 In California, a similar situation happened with a highway ramp in Oakland.
 It was replaced in 26 days, Joseph L. Schofer, a retired professor of civil and environmental engineering from Northwestern University, said.

 In Atlanta, an elevated portion of Interstate 85 collapsed in a fire, shutting down the heavily traveled route through the heart of the city in March 2017.
-It took authorities there 43 days to replace it, Schofer said.
+It took authorities there 43 days to replace the span, Schofer said.

 Associated Press video journalist Tassanee Vejpongsa in Philadelphia contributed to this report.